hyperledger/indy-hipe/text/attachments/README.md

 #### Inlining

-In __inlining__, data is directly assigned as the value of a JSON key in a DIDComm message.
+In __inlining__, data is directly assigned as the value paired with a JSON key in a DIDComm message.
 For example, [a DID Document is inlined as the value of the `did_doc` key in `connection_request` and `connection_response` messages in the Connection